foundersandcoders/accessibility-challenge/README.md

 2. Open the index.html file
 3. Using your test editor, improve as many semantic/accessibility issues littered throughout the file as you can!
-4. To help you start, I'd recommend downloading [this](https://atom.io/packages/atom-beautify) useful plugin for Atom.
+4. To help you start, I'd recommend downloading [Prettier](https://atom.io/packages/prettier-atom), a useful plugin for Atom.
+If you're using VS Code the version is [here](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).
 5. Use one of the many available accessibility checking tools available online to help you.

 ## Resources